longhorn/website/content/docs/1.5.4/snapshots-and-backups/backup-and-restore/set-backup-target.md

 If you don't get any error messages, try creating a backup and confirm the content is pushed out to your new bucket.

 ### Set up a Local Testing Backupstore
-We provides two testing purpose backupstore based on NFS server and MinIO S3 server for testing, in `./deploy/backupstores`.
+Longhorn provides sample backupstore server setups for testing purposes.
+You can find samples for AWS S3 (MinIO), Azure, CIFS and NFS in the `longhorn/deploy/backupstores` folder.

-1. Use following command to setup a MinIO S3 server for the backupstore after `longhorn-system` was created.
+1. Set up a MinIO S3 server for the backupstore in the `longhorn-system` namespace.

     ```
     kubectl create -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/deploy/backupstores/minio-backupstore.yaml